go-go-golems/tactician/ttmp/2025/12/28/001-PORT-TO-GO--port-tactician-javascript-to-go/reference/01-diary.md

 ### What should be done in the future
 - Add command-level integration tests (init → add → search → apply) using a temp `.tactician/` directory and `go run` (or by directly invoking command structs).

+---

+## Step 18: Add CLI integration smoke test

+This step added a black-box smoke test that builds the `tactician` binary and runs a minimal end-to-end workflow against a temp directory.
+It validates that the Cobra wiring, Glazed parsing, YAML store, and in-memory sqlite all work together when executed as a real CLI.

+**Commit (tests):** abb965bf51e4950b7c7bbe0707c967ac5b35063f — "Test: CLI integration init/add/apply"

+### What I did
+- Added a test that:
+  - `go build`’s `./cmd/tactician`
+  - runs `tactician init`
+  - runs `tactician node add ...`
+  - runs `tactician apply gather_requirements --yes`
+  - asserts the expected nodes are present in `.tactician/project.yaml`

+### What didn't work
+- Initially picked a tactic with required dependencies, which made the test fail for the wrong reason; switched to a dependency-free tactic (`gather_requirements`) so the test focuses on plumbing.

+### What should be done in the future
+- Extend the smoke test to cover `search` and `graph` outputs, and basic `--mermaid` flows.